Back to Blog

 - Users no longer have to use special characters

-Arbitrary password complexities that require users to combine special characters with alpha numerals have shown users may create worse passwords with lesser security.
+Arbitrary password complexities that require users to combine special characters with alpha numerals have shown users may create worse passwords with lesser security, leaving them vulnerable to identity-proofing breaches.

 - Users should be able to use all characters

-NIST password guidelines now recommends that users create passwords using whatever combination of characters they can easily remember.
+NIST password guidelines now recommend that users create passwords using whatever combination of characters they can easily remember, facilitating the adoption of multi-factor authentication (MFA) and biometric measures for enhanced identity verification and authentication.

-As NIST explains “Many services reject passwords with spaces and various special characters.
+As NIST explains, “Many services reject passwords with spaces and various special characters.
 In some cases, the special characters that are not accepted might be an effort to avoid attacks like SQL injection that depend on those characters.
-But a properly hashed password would not be sent intact to a database in any case, so such precautions are unnecessary.
+However, a properly hashed password would not be sent intact to a database in any case, so such precautions are unnecessary.

-Under the current guidelines provided in NIST SP 800-63B 184.108.40.206, NIST observes that users should be able to maintain passwords using regular characters provided including spaces, although they highlight that repeated spaces should ideally be trimmed.
+Under the current guidelines provided in NIST SP 800-63B 18.104.22.168, NIST observes that users should be able to maintain passwords using regular characters provided, including spaces, although they highlight that repeated spaces should ideally be trimmed to mitigate risks associated with offline attacks.

 - It is reasonable to copy and paste passwords